tardate/LittleModelArt/notebook/retailers/tokyo/README.md

 Next is usually a short walk over to [Leonardo レオナルド LG](https://maps.app.goo.gl/doggiAeGHoNbsRdWA) (they are related)

 This one has a larger stock, but generally the older/rarer releases.
-Don't expect decals to be in good order, and prices again will be sim to original RRP or a little higher, but if its an old kit you really want, then I've often found it here.
+Don't expect decals to be in good order, and prices again will be similar to original RRP or a little higher, but if it's an old kit I'm after, then I've often found it here.

 ![leonardo_lg/front_20241214_153012](./assets/leonardo_lg/front_20241214_153012.jpg)